-Please note we are open for Dinner only, and closed on Mondays and Tuesdays.
+Please note we are open for Dinner only (except Sundays, we are open for Lunch then Dinner), and closed on Mondays and Tuesdays.

-- Time and Group Size for Reservations – based on space availability, we accept reservations for parties up to 6 persons between 4:30 pm and 10:15 pm.
+- Based on space availability, we accept reservations for parties up to 6 persons between 4:30pm and 30 minutes before closing time.

-- Private Room Reservation – as space is limited in Ototo’s private room – we can only accommodate our private room with parties up to 8 persons on a very limited seating basis.
-Please contact one of our managers for more details.
+- As space is limited in OTOTO’s private room, we can only accommodate this private room with parties up to 8 persons on a limited seating basis.
+Please inquire the room availability at firstname.lastname@example.org

-We are pleased to announce that OTOTO is open for Sunday Brunch!
-From 11:30AM-2:30PM every Sunday, you can get all your OTOTO favorites!
+- We are pleased to announce that OTOTO is open for Sunday Lunch!
+From 11:30am~2:30pm every Sunday, you can get all your OTOTO favorites!

 IS OTOTO OPEN ON NATIONAL HOLIDAYS?